davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/post-processors/atlas.html.markdown

 ## Configuration

 The configuration allows you to specify and access the artifact in Atlas.

 ### Required:

 * `token` (string) - Your access token for the Atlas API.
   This can be generated on your [tokens page](https://atlas.hashicorp.com/settings/tokens).
 Alternatively you can export your Atlas token as an environmental variable and remove it from the configuration.

 * `artifact` (string) - The shorthand tag for your artifact that maps to Atlas, i.e `hashicorp/foobar` for `atlas.hashicorp.com/hashicorp/foobar`.
 You must have access to the organization, hashicorp in this example, in order to add an artifact to the organization in Atlas.

-* `artifact_type` (string) - For uploading AMIs to Atlas, `artifact_type` will always be `aws.ami`.
+* `artifact_type` (string) - For uploading AMIs to Atlas, `artifact_type` will always be `amazon.ami`.
   This field must be defined because Atlas can host other artifact types, such as Vagrant boxes.

--> **Note:** If you want to upload Vagrant boxes to Atlas, for now use the [Vagrant Cloud post-processor](/docs/post-processors/vagrant-cloud.html).
+-> **Note:** If you want to upload Vagrant boxes to Atlas, use the [Atlas post-processor](/docs/post-processors/atlas.html).

 ### Optional: